from a handpicked tutor in LIVE 1-to-1 classes

 - Range = [-1, 1]

-Domain and Range of Trigonometric Function: Tangent
+Domain and Range of Tangent

 We know that the tangent function is the ratio of the opposite and adjacent sides of a right-angled triangle.
-It can also be written as the ratio of sine and cosine function, therefore the domain of tan x does not contain values where cos x is equal to zero.
-We know that cos x is 0 at odd integral multiples of π/2, hence the domain and range of trigonometric function tangent are given by:
+It can also be written as the ratio of sine and cosine functions, therefore the domain of tan x does not contain values where cos x is equal to zero.
+We know that cos x = 0 at odd integral multiples of π/2, hence the domain and range of trigonometric function tangent are given by:

 - Domain = R - (2n + 1)π/2